Estimated reading time: 7 minutes

-After my wife and I got married we decided that we would slash our spending and start tracking our expenses so we could save aggressively for a down-payment on a home for us.
+After my wife and I married, we decided to slash our spending and track our expenses to save aggressively for a down payment on a home.

-This wasn’t the birth of our budget rather we were spending less than we earned but we had no idea how much savings power we gave up going this route until the CBB Budget was created.
+This wasn’t the birth of our budget.
+Instead, we were spending less than we earned, but we had no idea how much savings power we gave up going this route until the CBB Budget was created.

-Thankfully we have a friend who has been servicing our community as an agent for many years.
+Thankfully, a friend has served our community as an agent for many years.

-Since I was new to Canada one of the questions that came up was whether we could participate in the RRSP Home Buyers Plan (HBP) in Canada for first time home buyers.
+Since I was new to Canada, one of the questions was whether we could participate in the RRSP Home Buyers Plan (HBP) for first-time home buyers in Canada.

-It was clear that I had never purchased a home in Canada before but this wasn’t Mrs. CBB’s first rodeo in real estate.
-It was still worth looking into though.
+It was clear that I had never purchased a home in Canada before, but this wasn’t Mrs. CBB’s first real estate rodeo.

 What is the Home Buyers Plan (HBP)?

-In a nutshell, it is a federal system where you are borrowing money from your Retirement Savings Plan (RSP) and using it towards the down-payment to purchase your first home.
+In a nutshell, it is a federal system where you borrow money from your Retirement Savings Plan (RSP) and use it to make a down payment to purchase your first home.

 This system is widely known as the RRSP Home Buyers Plan.